jcuratolo/jcuratolo.github.io/_posts/2016-10-04-thoughts-and-recipes-with-components.markdown

 Wouldn't it be nice if our component's methods were comprised mostly of actual logic that was unique?
 We would be able to scan through the code and begin understanding how things worked at a glance without having to wade through largely inert glue.

 Now to be fair, Polymer does provide an idiom for this.
 This touches on another point which is that its also nice to keep weird framework/library specific stuff out of nice clean code as much as possible.
 Makes it easier for you to pack up and leave for another framework in the future and can even facilitate things like testing if your framework has a particularly shit testing story.
+Another topic for another day.

 So what can be done to stave off the angst, stupid mistakes, and confusion?
-We automate the regular parts, thereby saving ourselves *from* ourselves, from our fat fingers and work declaratively.
+We automate the regular parts, thereby saving ourselves *from* ourselves, from our fat fingers, and work declaratively.
 What if we could set up listeners like this:

 {% highlight html %}
 <dom-module id="a-component">